Softcatala/nmt-softcatala/TRAINING.md

 The corpus is divided in training (the majority of it) to train the model and evaluation to evaluate the performance of the model.

-When we make improvements in the corpus, then we made these improvements to the evaluation of the corpus.
+When we make improvements in the corpus, then we made these improvements to the corpus that we use for evaluation too.
 As result the evaluation corpus is improved also and you cannot compare with previous trainings with old models.
 In trainings with better corpus, you can get the same BLEU because your evaluation is also more demanding.

 To prevent this, we evaluate also the models against corpus (SleppyHollow and Tatoeba) that have not seen during training and never change.